The changing face of making adjustments

 At Microlink, I spend a lot of time reviewing and advising on our clients’ recruitment practices.
 There are a number of other suppliers that provide this service and do it well, but the breadth and depth of Microlink’s offering is unique.
 We offer a complete deep dive on your recruitment web pages, to ascertain whether they are fully accessible.
 We ensure, with more interviews being face to face and the overarching trend of a return to the office, that your spaces are physically accessible.
 For companies focusing on neurodiverse talent, we determine whether you are providing sensory ergonomics that help this talent to succeed.
 With my background in recruitment and twenty years’ experience in recruitment accessibility, you can also feel assured that your recruiters and hiring managers are supported by someone who speaks their language and understands their motivators and blockers.

 Microlink is here to support recruitment initiatives, positive action plans, recruiting with a difference and training to embed the new ways of going to market.
 We will help you on your Disability Confident journey and validate your work at every stage.
-We will even help you convince the board that this is the very best investment for 2022/23 to attract more talent and retain the talent you have.
+We will even help you convince the board that this is the very best investment to attract more talent and retain the talent you have.

 Tracey Abbott, Access Consultant, Recruitment